actyx-contrib/actyx-project-cli/README.md

 ### UI apps

-Following features are available for your ui application
+The following features are available for your UI application.

-- `test` / `jest`: Add jest as test suit to your application and generate a example test for you. ([jestjs.io](https://jestjs.io/docs/getting-started))
+- `test` / `jest`: Add jest as test suit to your application and generate an example test for you. ([jestjs.io](https://jestjs.io/docs/getting-started))
 - `storybook`: Add storybook to your complete project and add an example to your selected app. ([storybook.js.org](https://storybook.js.org/docs/react/get-started/introduction))
 - `cordova`: Add a cordova wrapper in the app to package your app as executable for Android / Windows / MAC. ([cordova.apache.org](https://cordova.apache.org/))

 ### Node apps

-Following features are available for a node application
+The following features are available for a node application.

-- `test` / `jest`: both commands add jest as test suit to your application and generate a example test for you ([jestjs.io](https://jestjs.io/docs/getting-started))
+- `test` / `jest`: both commands add jest as test suit to your application and generate an example test for you ([jestjs.io](https://jestjs.io/docs/getting-started))

 ## 📖 Commands